Game Boy Player: Controllers

-The Game Boy Player allows for control either through a GameCube controller or a Game Boy Advance or Game Boy Advance SP hooked up with a GameCube-Game Boy Advance Cable.
-When using a Game Boy Advance, the buttons are identical, but due to the GameCube controller's different layout, there are two different mappings players can use.
-Also, at least one GameCube controller must be plugged in for access to the Game Boy Player's internal menu, which can be accessed by pressing the Z button.
+The Game Boy Player allows for control either through a GameCube controller or a Game Boy Advance or Game Boy Advance SP hooked up with a GameCube–Game Boy Advance link cable.
+When using a GBA, the buttons are identical, but due to the GameCube controller's different layout, there are two different mappings players can choose from: One uses standard button placement, with X and Y also functioning as the Game Boy's Select button, while the other maps the Game Boy's shoulder buttons to X and Y and moves Select to the GameCube triggers.
+All connected controllers are treated as the same player and can control the game simultaneously.